kube-burner/kube-burner/docs/observability/metrics.md

 Where `query` holds the prometheus expression to evaluate, and `metricName` controls the value that kube-burner will set on the `metricName` field, useful to identify metrics from a specific query.
 More info in the [metric format section](#metric-format)

 In addition to range queries, kube-burner has the ability perform instant queries by adding the field `instant` to the desired metric.
-This kind of query is specially useful to get only one sample of a *static* metric such as a component version or the number of nodes of the cluster.
+This kind of query is especially useful to get only one sample of a *static* metric such as a component version or the number of nodes of the cluster.

 ```yaml
 - query: kube_node_role